-Ginataang Bilo-bilo with Langka is a Filipino meryenda dish composed of glutinous rice balls – locally known as bilo-bilo, coconut cream, sugar, sago pearls, and ripe jackfruit.
-I think that this is a simplified version of the Ginataang halo-halo (also known as binignit).
+Ginataang Bilo-bilo with Langka is a Filipino snack dish.
+It is composed of glutinous rice balls (locally known as bilo-bilo), coconut cream, sugar, sago pearls, and ripe jackfruit.
+Some people consider this as a simplified version of the Ginataang halo-halo.

 Ginataang Bilo bilo with Langka

 - 2 cups water

 - Pour the water in a cooking pot.
 Bring to a boil.

 - Add the coconut cream.
 Stir and cook until the mixture starts to boil again.

 - Add the ripe jackfruit.
 Cover and cook in low heat for 15 minutes.

 - Add-in the bilo-bilo.
 Continue to cook for another 15 minutes while stirring every 3 minutes.

 - Put-in the sago.
 Cook for 3 to 5 minutes.